ssitaraman8084/ssitaraman8084/README.md

 ### Hi there 👋

-## I am  new to the github community and started to learn python programming language, so will come up with exciting scripts and progects to help the other developers
+## I am  new to the github community and started to learn python programming language, so will come up with exciting scripts and projects to help the other developers